jhudsl/tidyversecourse/manuscript/intro.md

 #### **`stringr`**

 Similar to `forcats`, but for strings, the `stringr` package makes common tasks simple and streamlined.
-Working with this package becomes easier with some knowledge of regular expressions, which we'll cover in this specialization.
+Working with this package becomes easier with some knowledge of regular expressions, which we'll cover in this book.

 According to the [`string` website](https://stringr.tidyverse.org/)